 Changes in eating habits

 When our mental state has added stress or worry, eating can become an unimportant event.
 Therefore we may stop eating certain meals, or binge eat comfort food.
 Comfort eating can be a sign of anxiety and depression.

 Doubting yourself and your abilities is a sign of depression and anxiety.
-We do this enough ourselves, but imagine someone telling you daily that you are worthless, fat, ugly, no good etc. That just embeds in our mind the negative thoughts we already have about ourselves.
+We do this enough ourselves but imagine someone telling you daily that you are worthless, fat, ugly, no good etc. That just embeds in our minds the negative thoughts we already have about ourselves.

 Symptoms of anxiety/depression